Illegal Phoenix Transactions

 Provide Free 24 Hour Advice

-A Phoenix transaction typically involves the illegal transfer of the assets from one company (with overwhelming debt) into another, for little or no consideration, for the purpose of avoiding paying creditors.
+A Phoenix transaction typically involves the illegal transfer of the assets from one company (usually with overwhelming debt) into another (without debt), for little or no consideration, for the purpose of avoiding or defeating the claims of creditors.

 While the assets and business operations are transferred into the new company for little or no money, the debts remain in the old company.